Kate Ash-Irisarri

 Background

-A first-generation student, Kate was an undergraduate at the University of Oxford, then completed an MA and PhD at The University of Manchester.
-Before coming to Edinburgh in 2022, she previously taught at the universities of Manchester, Liverpool Hope, Nottingham and Bristol.
+A first-generation student, Kate was an undergraduate at the University of Oxford; she then completed an MA and PhD at The University of Manchester.
+Before coming to Edinburgh in 2022, Kate previously taught at the universities of Manchester, Liverpool Hope, Nottingham and Bristol.
 She also spent three years working with the University of Manchester's Widening Participation team (2010-13), first as the co-ordinator of the university's flagship secondary school access programme (Manchester Gateways) and then as the project officer for the RCUK-funded School-University Partnership Initiative (SUPI).
 Kate is a Fellow of the Higher Education Academy.

 Qualifications